Alaska does not require a background check on the purchaser of a firearm when the seller is not a licensed dealer.

 Alaska prohibits any person from knowingly selling or transferring a concealable firearm to any person convicted of a felony or whose physical or mental condition is substantially impaired by liquor or controlled substances.1

 The state also prohibits any person from knowingly selling a firearm to anyone under age 18.2

 See the section entitled Retention of Sales / Background Check Records in Alaska for laws requiring pawnbrokers and second-hand dealers to maintain records of sales.

-See the section entitled Firearms Trafficking for additional laws that limit private sales of firearms.
+See the section entitled Firearms Trafficking in Alaska for additional laws that limit private sales of firearms.

 See our Universal Background Checks policy summary for a comprehensive discussion of this issue.